Dolný Štál

 Dolný Štál (Alistál, [ˈɒliʃtaːl]) is a village and municipality in the Dunajská Streda District in the Trnava Region of south-west Slovakia.

 Geography

 The municipality lies at an altitude of 112 metres and covers an area of 29.997 km².
 It has a population of 1,962 people.

 History

 In the 9th century, the territory of Dolný Štál became part of the Kingdom of Hungary.
 In historical records, the village was first mentioned in 1111.
 Until the end of World War I, it was part of Hungary and fell within the Dunaszerdahely district of Pozsony County.
-After the Austro-Hungarian army disintegrated in November 1918, Czechoslovakian troops occupied the area.
+After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops occupied the area.
 After the Treaty of Trianon of 1920, it became officially part of Czechoslovakia and fell within Bratislava County until 1927.
 In November 1938, the First Vienna Award granted the area to Hungary and it was held by Hungary until 1945.
-After Soviet occupation in 1945, the Czechoslovakian administration returned, and the village became officially part of Czechoslovakia in 1947.
+After Soviet occupation in 1945, the Czechoslovak administration returned, and the village became officially part of Czechoslovakia in 1947.